Geckos-Ink/Virtual-Hybrid-SSD-Windows/README.md

 The total space of the virtual drive is the sum of the max sizes of HDD drives.

+**Remember to close the application pressing Enter in its terminal window to avoid data corruption.**

 ## This is just for development

 In this moment I don't publish releases because VHSSD is <u>**totally under development**</u> phase, so you have to manually compile the Visual Studio project.
 Can easily occours virtual drive data distruction, forcing you to reset all environment.
 To achieve this rapidly, just set the `DebugResetEnv` variable in `Static` class (`MyImplementations.cs`) to `true` to automatically delete all created folder during the start up (remember to set it again to `false`).